krokozyab/ofjdbc/README.md

    [release driver](https://github.com/krokozyab/ofjdbc/releases/tag/initial)

-2. **Or clone repository and build the driver yourself from the source code.**
+2. **Alternatively, clone the repository and build the driver from source.**

 3. **Create report in OTBI**